Stock market today: Apple juices a rally after a brutal week

-NEW YORK (AP) — Wall Street’s most influential stock, Apple, is helping to pull the market higher Friday, while beaten-down banks also leap to cut into their sharp losses from a brutal week.
+NEW YORK (AP) — Apple is leading a rally Friday after Wall Street's most influential stock reported a better profit than feared.
+Stocks of beaten-down banks are also leaping to recover a smidgen of their sharp losses from a brutal week.

 Treasury yields were jumping in the bond market after a report showed hiring accelerated across the economy by much more than expected last month.
 The U.S. government's jobs report also showed workers won bigger pay raises in April than expected.